 - Yellow Waterfall

 - Mount Agung Sunrise Viewpoint

-- Hideout Jungle Villa
+- Hideout Bali Jungle Villa

 DAY 9, 10, 11 & 12: THE NUSA ISLANDS

-Whether you are an adrenaline junkie who loves the thrill of heights and cliff jumping or a laid back beachgoer who loves those sun-kissed hammock days and snorkelling the reefs, the Nusa Islands has something for everyone on their 2 Week Bali Itinerary!
+Whether you are an adrenaline junkie who loves the thrill of heights and cliff jumping or a laid-back beachgoer who loves those sun-kissed hammock days and snorkeling the reefs, the Nusa Islands has something for everyone to enjoy on their Bali 2 week itinerary!

-Full Blog Post: The Nusa Islands
+View Full Blog Post: The Nusa Islands

 DAY 13 & 14: ULUWATU

-Uluwatu is most famous for its magnificent beaches but on top of that, you can find rugged limestone cliffs, world-class surf breaks, insane sunset viewpoints, cliff top bars, hipster cafes, skate parks, traditional temples and much more!
+Uluwatu is most famous for its magnificent beaches, but on top of that, you can find rugged limestone cliff faces, world-class surf breaks, insane sunset viewpoints, clifftop bars, health cafes, skate parks, traditional temples, and much more!

-Best Cafe’s In Uluwatu
+Best Cafes In Uluwatu